Controlling and preventing antimicrobial resistance (AMR)

-As part of a global response, the Ministry of Health (MOH) and MPI jointly published a report addressing the changing pattern of antimicrobial resistance in New Zealand.
+As part of a global response, the Ministry of Health (MOH) and the Ministry for Primary Industries (MPI) jointly published a report addressing the changing pattern of antimicrobial resistance in New Zealand.
 The report outlines 5 key objectives, such as improving awareness and understanding of the issue as well as enhancing prevention and control measures.
 The report also highlights the need for better data about antibiotic consumption in New Zealand.

 An action plan was finalised based on areas identified in the above report.
 The plan outlines activities under 5 objectives that MPI, MOH, and partners will implement to minimise antimicrobial resistance.

-- NZ antimicrobial resistance action plan [PDF, 535 KB]
+Action plan on antimicrobial resistance [PDF, 535 KB]

 MPI has a monitoring programme that tracks sales of agricultural compounds containing antibiotics used in horticulture or veterinary medicine.
 The sales trends for these products are monitored to ensure that the regulatory controls on antibiotics are effective and that any notable changes can be investigated.